Pixel Vault's Origin Story

 For GFunk, selling out was a big deal.
 He’s openly shared the fact that he borrowed money from his mum, stepdad and friends.

 GFunk: “I was all in with everything I owned and then some, to launch this project.
-My whole life was on the line with that comic” (source: Comicman: The Exclusive Interview)
+My whole life was on the line with that comic” (source: Comicman: The Exclusive Interview)arrow-up-right

 Last updated